Peugeot 508 review - Practicality, comfort and boot space

 Those up front will be more than comfortable with plenty of leg, elbow and headroom.
 But those in the rear will be slightly less fortunate, especially if they are six-feet tall or above.
 The sloping roofline really does make it tight for rear seat passengers in terms of headroom, and it’s likely their heads will be brushing the headlining.
 The 508 SW improves the issue slightly, but not by quite as much as you might have expected.

-Legroom is adequate without setting new standards for the class, as it doesn’t offer the same amount of space as you’d find in the back of a Skoda Superb or Vauxhall Insignia Grand Sport.
+Legroom is adequate without setting new standards for the class, as it doesn’t offer the same amount of space as you’d find in the back of a Skoda Superb.
 However, Peugeot doesn’t see the 508 as a model which will primarily be bought by those intending to have the rear seats occupied by adults on a regular basis and the accommodation offered will be more than enough to keep the 508 as a practical family car.

 The 508 saloon’s boot has a 487-litre capacity when the rear seats are raised, which increases to 1,537 litres when they’re folded flat.
-While this is a decent size, it’s no more than average for the class – similar in size to a Vauxhall Insignia Grand Sport but put into the shade by models such as the Ford Mondeo (550 litres) and Volkswagen Passat (586 litres).
+While this is a decent size, it’s no more than average for the class, and trumped by models such as the Ford Mondeo (550 litres) and Volkswagen Passat (586 litres).

 The 508 SW does offer a larger carrying capacity, but perhaps not by as much as you might think.
-The SW has a luggage area of 530 litres which rises to 1,780 litres when the seats are lowered – easily done via a button in the boot – but while it’s only slightly smaller than an Insignia Sports Tourer’s 560-litre capacity, it falls some way short of the largest boot in the class, the Skoda Superb’s 660-litre load area.
+The SW has a luggage area of 530 litres which rises to 1,780 litres when the seats are lowered – easily done via a button in the boot – although it falls some way short of the largest boot in the class, the Skoda Superb’s 660-litre load area.

 In this review